sjsrey/ors/ors_address.md

 In the US, Census Research Centers (CRC) play this role and offer remarkable opportunities for regional scientists to have access to micro data subject to a number of restrictions designed to ensure confidentiality.

-Although the CRCs are  successful in protecting privacy concerns I think it important to keep in mind that they also place limits on the network effect and science's self-correcting mechanism.
+Although the CRCs are  successful in protecting privacy concerns it important to keep in mind that they also place limits on the network effect and science's self-correcting mechanism.
 This is because replication of studies that come out of CRC research is difficult as any researcher seeking to do so requires access to the same data used in the original study.
-That access is only granted by the CRC which faces difficult choices in determining what proposals get approved for access, and given the choice between proposals for new novel studies versus studies that seek to replicate previous studies, it is conceivable that the former may be viewed more favorably.
+That access is only granted by the CRC which faces difficult choices in determining what proposals get approved for access.
+Given the choice between proposals for new novel studies versus studies that seek to replicate previous studies, it is conceivable that the former may be viewed more favorably.

 Data hoarding is not limited to institutions as the problem can be found at the individual level as well.
 Our existing tenure and reward systems stress the number of publications produced,  and for researchers who have invested time and resources in constructing or acquiring unique data sets it is rational to seek a return on that investment by maximizing their exclusive use of the data.
 However, the individual scholar model doesn't really scale well and the opportunity costs from the scientist restricting access to the data by the wider scientific community have to be considered.
-After all, if the data is really wonderful, just image what might flow from releasing it to the field.
+After all, if the data are really wonderful, just imagine what might flow from releasing it to the field.

-This doesn't have to be a zero sum game where the private gains are sacrificed for social goods - we can tweak the reward structure and attribution norms to make data provision a first class contribution to the scientific process.
+This does not have to be a zero sum game where the private gains are sacrificed for social goods - we can tweak the reward structure and attribution norms to make data provision a first class contribution to the scientific process.
-In other words, rather than the single scholar producing say a series of 5 papers with the exclusive use of the data, she produces one article and releases the data.
+In other words, rather than the single scholar producing a series of 5 papers with the exclusive use of the data, she produces one article and releases the data.
-This in turn empowers a larger group of scholars to generate vastly more than 5 papers using the same data, with each of these papers siting the single paper produced by the data generating/contributing scholar.
+This in turn empowers a larger group of scholars to generate vastly more than 5 papers using the same data, with each of these papers citing the single paper produced by the data generating/contributing scholar.
 The citations to her original article would grow exponentially in this world rather than linearly in the hoarding model.

 ## Modeling Islands
-Since the early days of regional science Walter Isard envisioned that integration would be a hallmark of our discipline [@Hewings:2004fk].
+Since the early days of regional science, Walter Isard envisioned that integration would be a hallmark of our discipline [@Hewings:2004fk].
 It is sobering to contrast that grand vision with today's state of our modeling science.
 To a very real extent, integration of different modeling efforts has fallen far short of this vision.
-Rather than a rich ecosystem  of interconnected modeling components the silo business model appears to have become dominant.
+Rather than a rich ecosystem  of interconnected modeling components, the silo business model appears to have become dominant.
 In part this reflects the economics of the regional modeling business where the development, continued enhancement, and support of modeling frameworks requires stable and constant financial support.

 At the same time, we as a community of regional modelers have paid scant attention to model interoperability.
 A search of the leading proprietary regional models (e.g., REMI, IMPLAN) failed to turn up any references to application programing interfaces (API) which could be used to couple different modeling frameworks together.
 The finger should not just be pointed at proprietary modeling systems, as the academic community has also largely ignored interoperability concerns.
-Indeed alternative modeling frameworks are often viewed as competitors rather than as potential collaborators.
+Indeed, developers of alternative modeling frameworks are often viewed as competitors rather than as potential collaborators.

 The lack of interoperability has hindered progress in the area of integrated modeling as much of the research effort has focused on the challenges of fusing existing modeling frameworks using different integration strategies [@Rey:2000df].
 If model designers had paid more attention to interoperability, modularity and basic object oriented practices [@Jackson:1994hl] less of the research effort would have been spent on refactoring integration strategies and more on enhancing  and applying integrated models to pressing regional economic issues.
-This lack of interoperability is particularly worrisome given the growing recognition of the importance of research on coupled natural-human systems and the need for integrated analytical frameworks to support inquiry.
+This lack of interoperability is particularly worrisome given the growing recognition of the importance of research on coupled natural and human systems and the need for integrated analytical frameworks to support inquiry.

 # Open Science